 - Equilibrium and reaction rates

 You'll be tested on your knowledge of fundamental chemistry concepts and your ability to apply and synthesize this knowledge as you solve problems and interpret results from experiments.
 You'll need to be able to solve word problems using common algebraic relationships and understand the metric system of units.
 You'll be asked to draw conclusions from graphs and tabular forms of experimental data.
 You should also know about ratio, direct and inverse proportions and scientific notations.

 The SAT Chemistry Subject Test will ask three different types of questions.
-You'll need to be able to answer classification, five-choice completion and relationship analysis questions.
+You'll need to be able to answer classification, choice completion and relationship analysis questions.
 The test has a special section where you'll be asked to answer the relationship analysis questions.
 A periodic table will be provided to you on the day of your test.

 SAT Subject Test - Chemistry Preparation and Registration